Saghen/blink.cmp/doc/recipes.md

 ### Buffer completion from all open buffers

-The default behavior is to only show completions from **visible** "normal" buffers (i.e. it woudldn't include neo-tree).
+The default behavior is to only show completions from **visible** "normal" buffers (i.e. it wouldn't include neo-tree).
 This will instead show completions from all buffers, even if they're not visible on screen.
 Note that the performance impact of this has not been tested.

 ```lua
 sources = {